Sepp Piontek: Playing career

-Born in Wrocław during World War II, Piontek started his playing career with VfL Germania Leer.
-Between 1963 and 1972, the full-back played 203 Bundesliga matches with 14 goals for SV Werder Bremen (he previously registered 75 matches and one goal with the side in Oberliga Nord (1960–1963), prior to the creation of Bundesliga).
+Born in Breslau on 5 March 1940, Piontek started his playing career with VfL Germania Leer at the age of 9.
+Between 1963 and 1972, the full-back played 203 Bundesliga matches with 14 goals for Werder Bremen (he previously registered 75 matches and one goal with the side in Oberliga Nord (1960–1963), prior to the creation of Bundesliga).
+He started his career as forward, before transitioning to a defender.
 He gained six international caps (no goals) for the West Germany national team.
+Horst-Dieter Höttges was selected ahead of him for the 1966 World Cup.